American Homes 4 Rent (NYSE:AMH) Releases FY 2022 Earnings Guidance

-American Homes 4 Rent (NYSE:AMH – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
-The real estate investment trust reported $0.16 earnings per share for the quarter, topping the consensus estimate of $0.11 by $0.05.
+American Homes 4 Rent (NYSE:AMH – Get Rating) last announced its earnings results on Thursday, May 5th.
+The real estate investment trust reported $0.16 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.11 by $0.05.
+The firm had revenue of $356.11 million during the quarter, compared to analysts’ expectations of $355.76 million.
 American Homes 4 Rent had a return on equity of 3.05% and a net margin of 13.74%.
-The company had revenue of $356.11 million for the quarter, compared to analysts’ expectations of $355.76 million.
-During the same period in the previous year, the firm posted $0.32 earnings per share.
-The firm’s revenue for the quarter was up 13.9% on a year-over-year basis.
-Analysts predict that American Homes 4 Rent will post 1.56 earnings per share for the current fiscal year.
+The business’s revenue was up 13.9% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.32 EPS.
+On average, equities analysts predict that American Homes 4 Rent will post 1.56 EPS for the current year.

-A number of research analysts have recently commented on the company.
-Credit Suisse Group upped their target price on American Homes 4 Rent from $42.00 to $44.00 and gave the company a neutral rating in a research note on Monday, April 25th.
-Zacks Investment Research lowered American Homes 4 Rent from a hold rating to a sell rating in a report on Wednesday, May 11th.
-Jefferies Financial Group initiated coverage on American Homes 4 Rent in a report on Wednesday, April 20th.
-They set a buy rating and a $48.00 target price for the company.
-BMO Capital Markets initiated coverage on American Homes 4 Rent in a report on Thursday, April 14th.
-They set an outperform rating and a $46.00 price objective for the company.
-Finally, Morgan Stanley decreased their price objective on American Homes 4 Rent from $43.50 to $41.00 and set an equal weight rating for the company in a report on Friday, March 11th.
-One analyst has rated the stock with a sell rating, eight have given a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $45.06.
+AMH has been the subject of a number of research analyst reports.
+Morgan Stanley decreased their target price on American Homes 4 Rent from $43.50 to $41.00 and set an equal weight rating for the company in a research report on Friday, March 11th.
+Jefferies Financial Group began coverage on American Homes 4 Rent in a research report on Wednesday, April 20th.
+They set a buy rating and a $48.00 price objective for the company.
+Credit Suisse Group increased their price objective on American Homes 4 Rent from $42.00 to $44.00 and gave the stock a neutral rating in a research report on Monday, April 25th.
+JPMorgan Chase & Co. decreased their price objective on American Homes 4 Rent from $46.00 to $44.00 and set an overweight rating for the company in a research report on Tuesday, March 22nd.
+Finally, B. Riley decreased their price objective on American Homes 4 Rent from $47.00 to $43.00 in a research report on Wednesday, May 11th.
+Eight investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, American Homes 4 Rent has a consensus rating of Buy and a consensus price target of $45.06.

 American Homes 4 Rent (NYSE: AMH) is a leader in the single-family home rental industry and "American Homes 4 Rent" is fast becoming a nationally recognized brand for rental homes, known for high-quality, good value and tenant satisfaction.
 We are an internally managed Maryland real estate investment trust, or REIT, focused on acquiring, developing, renovating, leasing, and operating attractive, single-family homes as rental properties.